ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

 2. Select the `Alexa` tab and then click on `Get Started` in Alexa Skill Kit box.
     ![Alexa-selection-ui](./readmeAssets/amazon-alexa-selection.png/)

 3. Your Amazon developer account provided for the lab is most likely setup with the `Adobe Analytics Skill` under `You skills` tab.
-In this case you can fast forward to step #6 or read below how to configure a new skill.
+In this case you can fast forward to step #6 or read below for on overview on how to configure a new skill.

 4. ##### Setup general skill info
   * The `Name` field should contain something unique.